HarshdipD/Which-programming-language-to-learn/README.md

 # README

-An interactive web-application quiz that helps you decide which programming language to lear next!
+An interactive web-application quiz that helps you decide which programming language to learn next!

 ### Setup